OP Moves

 OP Moves Sales Tax Overview

 A resident committee recommended the City spend an additional $28.5 million per year for infrastructure, funded partially with a three-eighth cent sales tax.
 The three-eighth cent sales tax will raise more than $24 million to improve and maintain the City’s streets and traffic management systems.
-The three-eighth cent sales tax will take effect in April 2024 and expire in 2034.
+The three-eighth cent sales tax took effect in April 2024 and will expire in 2034.

 Timeline of Events